schuyler/sim2075/methodology/concepts/causal-chain-decomposition.md

 | Outcome depends on tractable actor choices | Still Type 2 | Mass behavior, market dynamics |
 | Outcome depends on intractable small-N choices | Type 3 | Great power crises, coordinated agreements |

-**Pure Type 1 events are rarer than they appear.** Truly stochastic events (Poisson-like arrival, no pressure accumulation) may be limited to:
+**Pure Type 1 events may not exist.** Events that appear truly stochastic (Poisson-like arrival, no observable pressure accumulation) include:
 - Natural disasters (volcanic eruptions, earthquakes, asteroid impacts)
 - Novel pathogen emergence (zoonotic spillover timing)
 - Certain technological breakthroughs (eureka moments)

-Many events classified as Type 1 have Type 2 enabling conditions that were overlooked.
+But see "The Epistemic Nature of Type 1" below — these may be Type 2 processes with unobservable pressure variables.
+What we call "Type 1" may be an epistemic category (we can't see the pressure) rather than an ontological one (no pressure exists).

 ---